Cptmeme/ESP-Matter-Daikin-S21/README.md

 Two options that are known to work end-to-end:

-1. **The reference PCB included in this repo** — see the [`Custom PCB esp32c6/`](../Custom%20PCB%20esp32c6/) folder.
+1. **The reference PCB included in this repo** — see the [`Custom PCB esp32c6/`](Custom%20PCB%20esp32c6/) folder.
 KiCad project + BOM.
 Built around an ESP32-C6-MINI-1, a BSS138 for level shifting, USB-C for power/flashing, and a JST EH 5-way for the S21 connection. **Thread + Wi-Fi capable** thanks to the C6's 802.15.4 radio.
-2. **A RevK [ESP32-Faikout](https://codeberg.org/RevK/ESP32-Faikout) board.** This firmware's S21 implementation is derived from RevK's [Faikin](https://codeberg.org/RevK/Faikin) project and the Faikout hardware will work with it (you'll need to reflash with this firmware instead of Faikin's).
+2. **A RevK [ESP32-Faikout](https://codeberg.org/RevK/ESP32-Faikout) board.** This firmware's S21 implementation is derived from RevK's [Faikout]([https://codeberg.org/RevK/Faikin](https://codeberg.org/RevK/ESP32-Faikout)) project and the Faikout hardware will work with it (you'll need to reflash with this firmware instead of Faikout's).
 Faikout boards are sold by RevK and on Amazon UK — check the Faikout repo for current availability.

 > **⚠️ Faikout = Matter over Wi-Fi only (for now).** Current Faikout PCBs use ESP32 / ESP32-S3 chips, neither of which has an 802.15.4 radio.
 That means **if you flash this firmware onto a Faikout board, you will be running Matter over Wi-Fi, not Thread** — no Thread Border Router involvement.
 The firmware supports both transports, so it'll commission and work fine; you just lose Thread's mesh / low-power benefits.
 A future Faikout revision based on the ESP32-C6 (or similar) would change this — track the Faikout repo if that matters to you.